Advice from the Dean of First Year Students

 Information for Parents

 The College Center for Advising Services welcomes calls and emails from parents.
 If you have a concern about your student, we want to hear from you.
-Parents of first year students and sophomores may find it helpful to call or email their student’s class dean.
-In addition to the services available through our office, you will find many additional resources available for parent,s including the Parent Relations Office and the UR Here Parent Handbook.
+Parents of first year students and sophomores may find it helpful to call our office.
+In addition to the services available through our office, you will find many additional resources available from Parent and Family Relations.
 You can also review a list of University policies.

 Advice for Parents